retrocomputacion/retrobbs/readme.md

  - New STAT internal function for displaying some basic BBS and user statistics
  - Added `SENDFILE` function for the configuration file.
  - Show album art if embedded in MP3 files (and dialog is enabled)
+ - New `mode` config file parameter allows for platform specific versions of menu entries

 __Changes/Bug fixes__:
  - Simplified initial terminal feature check, now is more reliable.